-This initiative considers potential modifications to the HV-TAC structure.
+This initiative has considered potential modifications to the current HV-TAC rate structure.
 The ISO proposes modifying the billing determinants for measuring customer use.
-As described in previous proposals, the current approach is a volumetric measurement (MWh's).
-The ISO believes that a hybrid approach, utilizing both peak demand and a volumetric measurement is more appropriate and better reflects cost causation and the benefits delivered to load.
+As described in previous proposals, the current approach is a volumetric measurement (MWh).
+The ISO believes that a hybrid approach, utilizing both peak demand (MW) and a volumetric measurement is more appropriate and better reflects cost causation and the benefits delivered to load.
 The ISO considered stakeholder feedback on the hybrid billing determinant proposal and the details of implementing the proposed approach.
-In response to stakeholders input, the ISO made certain enhancements to the hybrid billing determinant proposal described in these sections.
+In response to stakeholders input, the ISO made additional enhancements to the hybrid billing determinant proposal described in these sections.

 The ISO also received considerable stakeholder feedback on the point of measurement issue considered throughout this initiative.
-A significant majority of stakeholders continue to oppose modifying the current point of measurement.
+A significant majority of stakeholders have consistently opposed modifying the current point of measurement.
 They cite numerous concerns, primarily focused on the potential for the unjustified shifting of the embedded costs of existing transmission investments.
-Also, effectuating any incentive for DG procurement by changing the point of measurement requires a commensurate change to the UDCs' retail rate design.
-Given the significant stakeholder opposition to a point of measurement change, and given that changing the ISO's TAC design alone does not resolve the issue, the ISO believes there is no basis to pursue a TAC point of measurement modification at this time.
+In addition, effectuating any DG procurement incentives through changing the point of measurement would be ineffective without a commensurate change to the UDCs' retail rate design.
+Given the significant stakeholder opposition to a point of measurement change, and the fact that changing the ISO's TAC structure alone does not resolve the issue, the ISO believes there is no basis to pursue a TAC point of measurement modification at this time.

-The ISO has consistently explained that the transmission system is integral to operating the overall electric grid and provides not only for the simple volumetric delivery of electricity, but also the necessary support that allows for the reliable, safe, and efficient utilization of both transmission and distribution connected resources that would not be possible otherwise.
-The overall grid provides stability and support to serve all load, even load in close proximity to distributed energy resources.
+The ISO consistently has explained that the transmission system is integral to operating the electric grid and provides not only for the simple volumetric delivery of electricity, but also the necessary support that allows for the reliable, safe, and efficient utilization of both transmission and distribution connected resources.
+The grid provides stability and support to serve all load, even load in close proximity to distributed energy resources.
 The ISO is committed to enabling the participation and the effective planning and operation of distributed energy resources and believes that when planned and thoughtfully integrated into the system, these resources will be an important component of California's energy future.
 However, inferences that widespread DG procurement and operation is de facto net beneficial is not correct if DG resources are not carefully planned, developed, and operated in ways beneficial and cost-effective to the grid.
-Thus, one cannot assume that transmission costs are reduced by DG unless that DG is expressly designed to avoid or defer more expensive investments in the transmission system.
+Thus, one cannot assume that transmission costs are reduced by the mere existence of DG unless that DG is expressly and purposely designed to avoid or defer more expensive investments in the transmission system.

 The ISO is obligated to carefully consider the impact and costs of new transmission investment and works closely with state agencies such as the CPUC and CEC to assist decision makers in determining when, where, and how much to invest in future resources.
 The costs of transmission (and distribution) that connects renewable resources can factor into which resources are procured.

 However, the ISO believes this consideration is best accomplished in an integrated planning and procurement process with oversight by the relevant local regulatory authority, not in an ISO stakeholder initiative.
 An ISO stakeholder initiative is not the appropriate forum to reallocate the existing fixed costs of the grid, which were derived and approved over the years under various regulatory compacts.